How to Determine the Heart Axis

 The method will allows us a more accurate calculation

-Example: If III is biphasic, we look for the lead perpendicular to it, that is, aVR.
-If aVR is negative the cardiac axis is on the opposite direction, 30º.
+Example: If aVL is biphasic, we look for the lead perpendicular to it, that is, II.
+As the QRS complex is positive in lead II the axis is in the same direction, 60º.

 Exact Heart Axis Calculation